 ESF Projects in London are funded in one of two ways:

 - Direct Award - Projects can be directly funded by the GLA’s European Programmes Management Unit (EPMU), in which case they are required to provide their own match funding.
 A call was opened in 2015 by EPMU for large projects that complement mainstream funding and Co-Financed provision and 5 projects have been awarded funding under this call.
-A further call was published in ebruary 2019 and the results of this call will be announced in the summer.
+A further call was published in February 2019 and the results have just been announced to applicants.

 - Co-Financed - The majority of projects are commissioned and managed by a Co-Financing Organisation (CFO, also known as an Opt-in Organisation), who are responsible for providing the match funding for the ESF provision that they procure.

 There are four national CFOs: Department for Work and Pensions (DWP), Education and Skills Funding Agency (ESFA), National Lottery Community Fund, and Her Majesty’s Prison and Probation Service (HMPPS, formerly National Offender Management Service).

 In addition, there are five local CFOs: GLA (who became a local Co-Financing Organisation in 2016), and four sub-regional partnerships of London boroughs led by the London Boroughs of Ealing, Croydon, Redbridge and City of London Corporation, who commission the London Work and Health Programme.